ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>Tonight</h3>Rain likely and patchy fog before 7pm, then widespread drizzle and patchy fog between 7pm and 9pm, then patchy drizzle and
+         <h3>Tonight</h3>Widespread drizzle and patchy fog before 9pm, then patchy drizzle and patchy fog and a slight chance of freezing drizzle between
-         patchy fog and a slight chance of freezing drizzle between 9pm and 10pm.
+         9pm and 10pm.
 Mostly cloudy.
 Low around 21, with temperatures rising to around 25 overnight.
-Northwest wind 7 to 13 mph, with gusts as high as 22 mph.
-Chance of precipitation is 70%.<br></div>
+Northwest wind 8 to 13 mph, with gusts as high as 22 mph.
+Chance of precipitation is 60%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">